pickletiff/tifftiff-dataviz-portfolio/final-project-part-three.md

 I dug deeper into my family's finances and even referenced my own calendar back when I was at my busiest with dance, and I realized how much my upbringing shaped my current behavior.
 I don't dislike going to see dance performances, I love watching them when I go.
 My brain automatically thinks dance performances are a luxury, and I primed myself into thinking I didn't have the time or the money to go.

 ## The audience
-> Talk about who you identified as the audience for your final data story.
-Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
-Note any specific adjustments you made to your final project to make it work for your audience.

 I think my audience did alter slightly.
 My points that I made in Part II are still pretty accurate except the final one.
 I should not be limiting to Gen Z and Gen Alpha.
 It should include anyone regardless of age.
 BUT it should be anyone who has strong, positive feelings for ballet, opera, or performing arts as a whole.
 I want to show them the other side of the argument... that there is an issue with the state of the performing arts.

 **So my final audience attributes are:**